How to Achieve a 7: A History IB Revision Guide

 Step 2: Divide the material with friends

-A constant problem that people encounter when writing History essays is that their essays become descriptions of facts as opposed to actual arguments.
-I think the best method to fix this is to make sure your notes are written as essay plans from the outset.
+A constant problem that people encounter when writing History IB essays is that their essays become descriptions of facts as opposed to actual arguments.
+When carrying out your history IB revision, make sure your notes are written as essay plans.

-With my essay plans, I would write a thesis statement for each paragraph, and then underneath that, a few pieces of relevant evidence and explanation of how that evidence was relevant.
-This meant that all the facts I memorised were clearly linked to a point I was trying to make, and I was therefore able to avoid the trap of just listing a bunch of information.
+With my history IB essay plans, I would write a thesis statement for each paragraph, and then underneath that, a few pieces of relevant evidence and explanation of how that evidence was relevant.
+This meant that all the facts I memorised were clearly linked to a point I was trying to make, improving my History IB exam technique.
 I also made sure to insert allusions to at least one historiographical debate relevant to my argument in the introduction or conclusion.

 I know this sounds really tedious, but after I’d written up all my essay plans, I memorised them.
-As I’d used the syllabus guide, this meant I was basically prepared for any question on the examination paper.
-During the exam, I was able to write out the essay plan I’d memorised without having to think too much, meaning I had a lot more time to write as well.
+As I’d used the syllabus guide, this meant I was prepared for any question on the history IB paper.
+During the exam, I was able to write out the essay plan I’d memorised without having to think too much, meaning I had a lot more time to write.
 This also meant I was a lot less nervous going into the exam than I would’ve been otherwise, as I felt assured that no matter what I was asked, I had a corresponding essay plan.

 The one paper you can’t apply this method to is the source paper, as that’s supposed to be unseen and writing out essay plans in advance will make your responses seem too rehearsed, and often times will mean your responses don’t really answer the question.
-As a result, it’s best just to do quite a few practice papers in advance, and to develop a general structure that you want your answers to follow.
+As a result, it’s best to spend a lot of your History IB revision on practice papers.
+Develop a general structure that you want your answers to follow.
 Make sure you also get feedback from teachers on your past papers, as this will help refine your responses.
+You could also work with a private history IB tutor who can tailor your preparation and provide in-depth feedback on your history papers, including common faults in exam technique and how to improve them.

 Check out our blog on Historiography & engaging your historical imagination on our co-curricular site, Minds Underground.